peterszed/simpleQRReader/README.md

 * reload-time in ms
 * after-scan="stop-scan", if you want to stop the scanner after scanning a qr code
-* if you dont define the after-scan attribute, the scanner will reload after your specified time.
+* if you don't define the after-scan attribute, the scanner will reload after your specified time.